pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/pcapi/column__log.md

 {% docs column__device_id %}The identifier for the device used during the log entry event.{% enddocs %}
 {% docs column__analytics_source %}The source of analytics data, such as "adage" "backoffice", "app-pro", "native" associated with the log entry.{% enddocs %}

-## Additional specific columns
+{% hide columns %}

+**Additional specific columns**

-Theses columns are associated with logs for specific events or actions in order to assist fraud detection, tracking, and analysis.
+*Theses columns are associated with logs for specific events or actions in order to assist fraud detection, tracking, and analysis.*

 {% docs column__stock_old_quantity %}The previous quantity of the stock before the log entry event.{% enddocs %}
 {% docs column__stock_new_quantity %}The new quantity of the stock after the log entry event.{% enddocs %}